sssnl/bb/README.md

 ## To execute the testcases

-1. To run a single test or folder: Navigate to the project folder <<and execute the command `testcafe [browsertype] [testfile or folder]`
+1. To run a single test or folder: Navigate to the project folder and execute the command `testcafe [browsertype] [testfile or folder]` to run the tests in a specific browser or `testcafe all [testfile or folder]` to run in all the installed browsers.

   example 1:  Backbase>> `testcafe chrome tests`
   This runs the entire Tests folder which holds all the testcases in tests folder and this command runs all the testcases in Chrome browser.